-One of these concerning conditions is when your dog is breathing heavy and won’t lay down.
-A strange combination of behaviors, isn’t it?
+One of these concerning conditions is when your dog is breathing heavily and won’t lie down.

 It is, however, not that uncommon and can stem from several causes.

-There is rarely a harmless reason why your dog is breathing heavy and won’t lie down.
+There is rarely a harmless reason why your dog is breathing heavily and won’t lie down.